udif/life/README.txt

 The project was coded in Verilog, using many small modules.
 The reason for that was that I wanted to be able to easily fit it into multiple XC9572XL boards I had.
 The naive approach would have been to put the large data shift register in one device, and the rest of the logic in a 2nd device, but this turned out to be impossible due to lack of I/O's in the other device.
 I ended up parametrically splitting the data array between the two devices so I can easily balance a few macorcells here or there in each device, if the need arises.
 I also made sure the design fits in an XC2C128 device I had.
 The design itself is fully parameterized, and changing the X,Y parameter at the top level will infer the correct logic for any size chosen.
 Two extra redundant parameters, LOG2X and LOG2Y were added because Icarus Verilog does not support constant functions yet (which would have enabled us to calculate the LOG2 value within each block).
 A test bench was prepared that generated a test pattern, and watched the LED output signals to reconstruct the display on each generation.
 The output was then displayed.
-Another issue I wanted to completely avoid was clock tree handling.
-Since the logic is fully synchronous, the clock must arrive both devides at the same time.
-For multiple synchronous devices this is usually solved by using a clock driver chip with multiple low skew outputs.
-For the 2-device case I solved this by using two complementing clock phases that achieve the same result.

 A third device was added for side tasks such as debouncing the input switches, dividing the original clock, and leaving room for a future capacitive touch input.

 Modules: